fenjuly/ArrowDownloadButton/README.md

 ![sreenshot](https://github.com/fenjuly/ArrowDownloadButton/blob/master/screenshots/arrowdownloadbutton.gif)

 ###Usage
-One scene is when you want to download someting.
+One scene is when you want to download something.
 * `startAnimating()`
 * `setProgress()`